 Is Card the only payment instrument you need?
 Go for Card only.
 Do you want Card and Invoice?
 Implement Card and Invoice.
 Want them all?
 Have them all.
 Each payment instrument is set up with a separate contract and integration.

 With a couple of exceptions, our payment instruments are available on three platforms.
-Choose between our easy-to-use PCI compliant platforms Redirect and Seamless View – or use Swedbank Pay Direct API to integrate directly.
+Choose between our easy-to-use PCI compliant platforms Redirect or Seamless View.
 Our payment instruments and their platform availability are listed in the table below.

 |Payment instrument||Seamless View||Redirect||Direct API||Region|